 The counselors of Seton went above and beyond to support me.
 Even after I left Seton and went into a foster home, Ms. Mirayah and Mr. Keith would take me out and spend time with me.
 The biggest thing Seton provided me were the people that believed in me and supported me.
 They took time out of their lives to help a random kid.

 My counselors were what inspired me to become a mentor.
-I wanted to at least try to do for someone else what my counselors did for me”.
-I enjoy spending time with my mentee; he is young but I like that because it reminds me that difficulties in life are relative and what may seem as a catastrophe is not actually that serious, and that puts things in perspective for me when I’m feeling stressed.
+I wanted to, at least, try to do what my counselors did for me for someone else.
+I enjoy spending time with my mentee; he is young, but I like that because it reminds me that difficulties in life are relative and what may seem as a catastrophe is not actually that serious, and that puts things in perspective for me when I’m feeling stressed.

 For me, Seton Youth Shelters was more than a shelter.
 For a short period of time, it was home.
 I was homeless, and they took me in with no hesitation.
 While I was there, they assisted me in looking for a job, and finding permanent housing.